netdata/netdata/docs/why-netdata/1s-granularity.md

 The reasons lie in their design decisions:

-1. Time-series databases (prometheus, graphite, opentsdb, influxdb, etc) centralize all the metrics.
+1. Time-series databases (Prometheus, Graphite, OpenTSDB, InfluxDB, etc.) centralize all the metrics.
 At scale, these databases can easily become the bottleneck of the whole infrastructure.

 2. SaaS providers base their business models on centralizing all the metrics.
 On top of the time-series database bottleneck they also have increased bandwidth costs.
 So, massively supporting high resolution metrics, destroys their business model.